 “You didn’t know that?”
 Chapman asked, eyes wide with doubt.

 “Sounds vaguely familiar.
-Don’t know much about this–” Davis waved his hand around the exhibit.
+Don’t know much about this–” She waved her hand around the exhibit.

 “You live under a rock, Dunleavy?
 You almost can’t miss this stuff these days,” Chapman said.
 “I mean, no offense, but it’s everywhere.”